-Select one of the tabs below for more information about HEAT.
+Select one of the tabs below or the menu button for more information about HEAT.

 HEAT stands for Housing Early Assistance Tool.
 Navy Housing has developed HEAT to assist Service Members (SVMs) and their families in obtaining housing information Navywide.
 HEAT allows SVMs, DoD sponsored civilians, and their families to get the housing process started online at one or more Navy installations before or after they receive their Permanent Change of Station (PCS) orders.
 HEAT is available to any SVM at all Navy installations.

 HEAT creates an easy user experience to connect with your destination.
 Spouses can use the tool as well, needing only minimal information about their SVM.

 Sponsor's DoD ID number

 Your Contact Information